20spencer/appointment_scheduler/README.md

 Unfortunately the project connected to and used a temporary database, and so it can no longer run properly as the associated database was removed.

+It was written and ran using IntelliJ IDEA Community Edition 2020.3

 <hr/>

 Project Link: https://github.com/20spencer/appointment_scheduler